lisitsyn/tapkee/README.md

 This toolbox considers dimensionality reduction algorithms separate from data representation.
-To let user choose how to handle his data we provide callback interface essentially based on three functions: kernel function (similarity), distance function (dissimilarity) and feature vector access function.
-It is worth to notice that most of methods use either kernel or distance when all linear (projective) methods require access to feature vector.
+To let user choose how to handle his data we provide callback interface essentially based on three functions: kernel function (similarity), distance function (dissimilarity) and dense feature vector access function.
+It is worth to notice that most of methods use either kernel or distance while all linear (projective) methods require access to feature vector.

 Callback interface enables user to reach great flexibility: ability to set up some caching strategy, lazy initialization of resources and various more.
 As an example we provide simple dense feature